 Normally, I completely dry herbs before infusing in oil, but St. John’s Wort is one exception to the rule.
 You won’t get an effective oil using dried herb.
-Instead, I pick the flower buds and flowering tops and spread them on a paper towel for just a few hours so some of the moisture is removed.

-St. John’s Wort Salve
+How to Make St. John’s Wort Salve

 Measurements are by weight; you’ll need a scale to make this salve.

-- 2 oz (57 g) St. John’s wort infused oil
+- 3.5 oz (99 g) St. John’s wort infused oil

 - 0.5 oz (14 g) beeswax

-Weigh the infused oils and beeswax into a heatproof jar.
+Weigh the infused oil and beeswax into a heatproof jar.
 Place in a small saucepan filled with a few inches of water.
 Place the pan over a low burner until the wax is melted.

 Remove from heat and let cool a few minutes then stir in the essential oils.
 Pour into tins or containers.
 This recipe fills about 2 1/2 two-ounce tins.